CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/NetQ-User-Interface-Overview/Application-Layout.md

   - **NetQ**: contains links to all workbenches
   - **Network**: contains links to tabular data about various network elements and the What Just Happened feature
-  - **Admin**: contains link to user documentation and application management features -**Notifications**: contains link to event notification configuration
+  - **Admin**: contains link to user documentation and application management features
+  - **Notifications**: contains link to event notification configuration

 {{< figure src="/images/netq/main-menu-241.png" width="500" >}}